PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 {{< figure
     src="fig7.png"
-    caption="Time-averaged density in front of the entrance, 20 to 110 s into the run: experiment against the parameter sets from the other two calibrations.
+    caption="Time-averaged density in front of the entrance, 20 to 110 s into the run, on a 0.5 m grid: the experiment and each simulation seed separately, with its entrance flow and the number of people who passed.
 Grey: the entrance barriers.
 The CrowdQueue parameters are missing because every seed pushed an agent through the wall."
 >}}

-The Hermes parameters produce a semicircle, but a thin one: peak densities around 6 per square metre where the experiment reaches 10, and an entrance flow of 1.3 persons per second where the crowd, pushing to be first, achieved 0.6.
-The model is too polite and too fast: it does not reproduce the pressure that makes the real entrance slower than an orderly queue would be.
+The maps are averaged over time only, 20 to 110 s into the run, and each seed is shown on its own.
+White is zero density; the maps stop at the edge of the grid, which is the tracked area.
+The Hermes parameters produce a semicircle, but the wrong one.
+Its density is concentrated at the entrance and falls off regularly, with peaks around 6 per square metre; the measured crowd is dense to 10 per square metre over a region that extends two to three metres upstream and is visibly asymmetric, heavier to the left of the entrance.
+And the model drains the crowd at 1.3 persons per second where the people, pushing to be first, achieved 0.6.
 The CrowdQueue parameters, with their weak wall repulsion, fail outright: in every seed the crowd pushes an agent through the entrance wall and the simulation stops.
-The joint parameters land in between and, tellingly, not in one place: two seeds drain the crowd at 1.2 persons per second and one clogs after 63, so the average of 0.9 is an average of two different behaviours.
+The joint parameters do not land in one place: two seeds drain the crowd at 1.1 to 1.4 persons per second and the third clogs after 63 people, with a density peak of 15 at the gate.
+What the model lacks is a hypothesis, not a finding of this figure: we suspect the pressure of a crowd that wants to be first, and the shoulder rotation that gets real people through half a metre, but the maps only show that the shape, the extent and the flow are all wrong.

 ## What changed between the calibrations, and what it means for simulations